HarrisonWAffel/terminal-chat/README.md

 ./terminal-chat -server-url=${SERVER_URL} -screen-name=guest -connect=${TOKEN}
 ```

-If you do not want to provide the `SERVER_URL` each time you run the command you can set
+If you do not want to provide the `-server-url` each time you run the command you can set
 the `TERMINAL_CHAT_URL` environment variable equal to the server URL.

 flags